 His Synopsis: My research is focused on the way in which economic ideas gain influence in the policy world, and how relations of power, networks and social forces are shaping the way we conceive of the economy.
 As such, my research is situated at the crossroads of the fields of International Political Economy and the History of Economic Thought.
 My PhD project is focused on the role of the economics profession in the turn towards neoliberalism in Denmark and United Kingdom in the period since 1970, and the interaction between developments in economic science and wider social and political developments.
 The focus of the thesis is especially on the ideological and legitimating function that macroeconomic theory plays in the political world, and on the institutions that connect the academic world to the state and private sector, and functions to transmit and translate ideas from one sphere to the other.
 Find me on academia.edu or the University of Copenhagen for more.

-David Adler is an MPhil student from the University of Oxford under the supervision of Ben Ansell.
-His thesis is entitled, 'As Safe as Houses: The Political Origins of Housing Bubbles'.
+David Adler is currently a Research Fellow in the Renewing the Centre team at the Tony Blair Institute for Global Change.
+From 2015 to 2017, he was an MPhil student from the University of Oxford under the supervision of Ben Ansell.
+His thesis is entitled, 'As Safe as Houses: The Political Origins of Housing Bubbles', and this saw him successfully pass his Rhodes Scholarship MPhil at New College, Oxford in the summer of 2017.

 His Synopsis: Housing booms and busts are a defining feature of the contemporary global economy.
 Yet the literature has paid scant attention to their political dimensions.
 My research focuses on the case of the United Kingdom, where house prices surge to historic highs, enriching a class of landlords and owner-occupiers while leaving the rest behind in what has become known as 'Generation Rent'.
 As this bubble inflates, the risks to the economy and all of its participants intensify.
 Yet Britain’s politicians continue to introduce pro-cyclical interventions, offering 'Help to Buy', selling off the last remaining Housing Association stock, and squeezing social renters with a Bedroom Tax.
 My research focuses on this political puzzle, asking how regulators, landlords, renters and other stakeholders make sense of this crisis.
 Using a mix of qualitative methods, I examine how the historical effort to construct a 'property-owning democracy' in Britain continues to drive pro-inflationary policies today—and what this might mean for the looming crash ahead.